 Diego Cerna Aragon is a first-year graduate student in Comparative Media Studies at MIT.
 His research interests include discourse analysis, expert knowledge, digital economy, and online interactions.

 Iago BojczukResearch Assistant

-Iago Bojczuk is a Lemann Fellow and a first-year graduate student in Comparative Media Studies at MIT.
-His research interests include human-computer interaction, education, and new media technologies in Brazil.
+Iago Bojczuk is a Lemann Fellow and a second-year graduate student in Comparative Media Studies at MIT.
+His research interests include global media, ICT4D, human-computer interaction, education, and mobile media in Brazil.

-Gabriel Pereira is a visiting graduate student in Comparative Media Studies at MIT, and a PhD fellow at Aarhus University (Denmark).
-His research focuses on critical studies of data infrastructures.
+Meng Liang is a visiting graduate student in Comparative Media Studies at MIT and a PhD candidate at University College London (UCL).
+Her research focuses on mobile Internet and telecommunication history in China.

 Han SuResearch Assistant

-Han Su is a first-year graduate student in Comparative Media Studies at MIT.
-His research focuses on emerging technologies and tech companies in emerging markets.
+Han Su is a second-year graduate student in Comparative Media Studies at MIT.
+He has a background in human-computer interaction and NLP.
+His current research focuses on the quantification of cultural capital, and the global streaming project.

 Alan ZhangAffiliate Graduate Student

 Alan Zhang is a 1st year PhD student in Work and Organization Studies at MIT Sloan School of Management.
 His research focuses on visual technologies in work.

 Matt Graydon is an alumnus of Comparative Media Studies at MIT.
 His research focuses on media as a foreign policy tool.